You are here

 ITS-based New Mobility Services help to better integrate and manage urban transport and contribute to the development of collective systems for seamless multi-modal mobility (door-to-door).
 Open platforms and open data allow public and private service providers to develop and test innovative schemes that answer to user needs with regards to information, ticketing and planning of trips.

-Replication and cooperation between regional innovation clusters, providing test beds for innovation and willing to share knowledge and to support replication (Championed with Luxinnovation, and cooperating with up to 5 other regional innovation clusters).
+Replication and cooperation between regional innovation clusters, providing test beds for innovation and willing to share knowledge and to support replication.

 Increase the uptake of specific technologies and services that currently prove their success in EU research (OPTICITIES and MYWAY), seek replication and cooperate for large-scale roll out (with an involvement of at least 10 cities).